cert-manager/sample-external-issuer/README.md

 If `Sign` succeeds it returns the bytes of a signed certificate which we then use as the value for `CertificateRequest.Status.Certificate`.
 And we add a unit-test for this case.

-In the unit-tests, we can use a simple byte string for the certificate, but in E2E later we will use real ceritificate signing requests and real certificates.
+In the unit-tests, we can use a simple byte string for the certificate, but in E2E tests later we will use real certificate signing requests and real certificates.

 #### An example signer